krishnan-r/sparkmonitor/docs/install.md

 ```
 ### Details

 1. Install the python package in the latest tagged github release.
-The python package contains the javascript resources and the listener jar file.
+The python package contains the JavaScript resources and the listener jar file.

 ```bash
 pip install https://github.com/krishnan-r/sparkmonitor/releases/download/v0.0.5/sparkmonitor.tar.gz #Use latest version as in github releases